Love Strange Love: Plot

 Dr. Osmar, in bed with Anna, expresses confidence that his plan will work.
 Meanwhile Hugo moves from spying on Tamara to spying on Anna, enjoying Anna's increasing physical arousal.
 Hugo returns to his attic and goes to bed, dreaming of sex with first one woman and then a group of about six women.
 He starts to masturbate while in bed to these images.

 The next morning an associate of Dr. Osmar arrives at the house.
 In an angry and urgent mood, he demands to speak with Dr. Osmar, who is still in bed with Anna.
 Once Dr. Osmar is roused from sleep, he is told that some kind of coup, similar to 1932, has happened.
 Dr. Osmar tells Anna that the coup will likely lead to his needing to go to France in exile, but he expresses hope it could be a happy exile with Anna.
 He writes Anna a check and says they will talk more in the afternoon.
 Tamara gets dressed and leaves the room of Dr. Benicio who remains fully dressed.
 She goes up to the attic, undresses, and climbs into bed with Hugo.
 They start having engaging in foreplay.
 Dr. Osmar wakes Dr. Benicio and tells him about the coup, saying he must leave.
 As Tamara prepares to mount Hugo and have sex with him in the cowgirl position, Anna approaches.
 Tamara quickly gets out of bed and puts her robe back on.
 It is still obvious to Anna what has been going on, and she fights Tamara, slapping her several times.
 Dr. Osmar, Dr. Benicio, and the men who work for them then leave the house in a hurry.

 Anna tells Hugo that he will need to return to his grandmother, although Anna will send her mother more money.
 Anna says that staying in the brothel wouldn't be good for Hugo, but he has trouble understanding and starts to cry.
 Anna tries to comfort him, then removes her robe revealing her nude body to Hugo.
-Anna then allows her son Hugo to make love to her.
+Anna then allows her son Hugo to make sex to her.
 A political figure, apparently newly empowered by the coup, arrives at the house and somewhat vaguely promises to continue to protect the brothel from the law.
 A car arrives to return Hugo to his grandmother's house in Santa Catarina.
 The scene shifts back to the present day, where it is revealed that the older man in the house is donating the house to charity.
 He seems, himself, to be a very senior figure politically being referred to as "Your Excellency".
 In the film's final scene, the older man reveals that the young Hugo is his younger self from 45 years earlier.